xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > Set the cartesian position, the API will modify self.last_used_position value
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1.
-If it is xArm5, ensure that the current robotic arm has a roll value of 180° or π rad and has a roll value of 0 before calling this interface.
+If it is xArm5, roll must be set to 180° or π rad, pitch must be set to 0
 > &ensp;&ensp;&ensp;&ensp;2.
-If it is xArm5, roll must be set to 180° or π rad, pitch must be set to 0
-> &ensp;&ensp;&ensp;&ensp;3.
 If the parameter(roll/pitch/yaw) you are passing is an radian unit, be sure to set the parameter is_radian to True.
 > &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;ex: code = arm.set_position(x=300, y=0, z=200, roll=-3.14, pitch=0, yaw=0, is_radian=True)
-> &ensp;&ensp;&ensp;&ensp;4.
+> &ensp;&ensp;&ensp;&ensp;3.
 If you want to wait for the robot to complete this action and then return, please set the parameter wait to True.
 > &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;ex: code = arm.set_position(x=300, y=0, z=200, roll=180, pitch=0, yaw=0, is_radian=False, wait=True)
-> &ensp;&ensp;&ensp;&ensp;5.
+> &ensp;&ensp;&ensp;&ensp;4.
 This interface is only used in the base coordinate system.
 >
 > :param x: cartesian position x, (unit: mm), default is self.last_used_position[0]
 > :param y: cartesian position y, (unit: mm), default is self.last_used_position[1]